WebDAV Connectors support uploading resources to and downloading resources from an HTTP server.

 The WebDAV Connector supports automatic upload via the Automation tab in the connector configuration panel.
 When Upload automation is enabled, files that reach the Input folder for the connector will be automatically uploaded to the specified Remote Path.

 If a file fails to upload, the application will attempt to send it again after the Retry Interval has elapsed.
-This process will continue until the Retry Maximum Attempts has been reached, after which the connector will raise an error.
+This process will continue until the Max Attempts has been reached, after which the connector will raise an error.

 The Remote Path setting within the Download section specifies the path on the remote HTTP server where files will be downloaded.